matatk/element-highlighter/README.md

 Highlight Elements
 ==================

-**Browser extension that highlights (and optionally landmarks) elements on the page that match a CSS selector or XPath.**
+**Browser extension that highlights elements that match a CSS selector or an XPath—both visually, and optionally via landmark regions.**

 This simple browser extension highlights all elements on the page that match a selector or XPath, using a CSS outline of your choice.
 It can also create a landmark region around each match, so that if you can't see the screen, prefer using the keyboard, or are otherwise using assistive technologies (such as a screen reader, or the [Landmarks extension](https://matatk.agrip.org.uk/landmarks/)), you can easily find the matching elements.